GrosQuildu/agh_nlp_diminutives_recognition/README.md

 2. Lemmatise (find possible base forms) every token/word
 3. Check every word (with the list of possible lemmas) if it's a diminutive

   3.1.
-For every possible lemma of the word compute probability of the lemma being a diminutive
+For every possible lemma of the word compute probability of the word being a diminutive

       3.1.1.
-Find what part of speech the lemma is (nount, adjective, unknown, something other) 3.1.2.
+Find what part of speech the word is (nount, adjective, unknown, something other) 3.1.2.
 If "something other" return 0
       3.1.3.
 Else choose appropriate sets of suffixes 3.1.4.
-For every such set check if the lemma "matches": ends with any suffix from the set 3.1.5.
-Return probability as number of "matching" sets divided by number of selected sets
+For every such set check if the lemma (or word) "matches": ends with any suffix from the set 3.1.5.
+Return probability as a number of "matching" sets divided by a number of selected sets

   3.2.
 Compute mean probability from all lemmas probabilities 3.3.
 Check if the mean is greater than hardcoded treshold

 ## Build'n'run